ox-vgg/vgg_face_search/service/README.md

 Installation Instructions
 -------------------------

 The service can run with or without GPU support.
-However, a different face-detector is used on each case, so different dependencies are needed.

-Without GPU support, a CPU face-detector extracted from [facenet](https://github.com/davidsandberg/facenet) is used, along with [Caffe](https://github.com/BVLC/caffe) and pycaffe.

-With GPU support, the GPU [Faster R-CNN python implementation](https://github.com/rbgirshick/py-faster-rcnn ) is used.
-This software includes its own version of Caffe, so there is no need to download another version.
+Currently, this [Pytorch version of RetinaFace](https://github.com/biubug6/Pytorch_Retinaface) is used for face detection on all platforms, for which Python 3 and Pytorch are needed.

-In the `install` folder at the root of the repository you will find installation scripts for Ubuntu and macOS, for the GPU-only and the CPU-only versions of the service.
-For having a service that supports both the GPU and the CPU just use the GPU-only installer and then download `facenet` into the `dependencies` folder.
-See the CPU-only installation script for the way to do it.
+In the `install` folder at the root of the repository you will find installation scripts for Ubuntu and macOS.
+Using the GPU is supported as long as the Pytorch installation can have access to the GPU.
+See the next section for instructions on how to enable the GPU support.

 Usage
 -----

 Before running the service for the first time, please check the `settings.py` file:

- 1. Check that the `CUDA_ENABLED` flag is set to `False` if you used the CPU-only installation script or set to `True` if you used the GPU-only installation.
+ 1. Check that the `CUDA_ENABLED` flag is set to `False` if you want to use the CPU or set it to `True` if you want to use the GPU.
- 2. Make sure that `DEPENDENCIES_PATH` points to the location of the place where the dependency libraries (e.g. Caffe) are installed.
+ 2. Make sure that `DEPENDENCIES_PATH` points to the location of the place where the dependency libraries (e.g. Pytorch_Retinaface) are installed.
  3. Make sure that `DATASET_FEATS_FILE` points to the location of your dataset features file.
 If you do not have one, you won't be able to run the service until you run the feature computation `pipeline`.
 See the README in the `pipeline` directory at the root of the repository.
  4. Adjust `MAX_RESULTS_RETURN` as you wish.
  5. Only change the rest of the settings if you really know what you are doing.